A history of Autism diagnostic criteria

 Autistic disorder was categorized as a pervasive developmental disorder (PDD), a term used to describe conditions characterized by delays in social and communication skills.

-Autistic disorder was further classified into a sub-category of PDDs known as ‘Autism spectrum disorders’.
+Autistic disorder was further classified into a sub-category of PDDs known as ‘Autism spectrum disorder’.

 This sub-category of PDDs included the following conditions: